Utilizing Heat Maps to Track and Analyze User Behavior

 August Ash

-There are different software applications that allow you to use heat mapping for your site, but in this case we’re going to refer to CrazyEgg, one of the tools we use and recommend to our clients.
+There are different software applications that allow you to use heat mapping for your site (Microsoft Clarity, Hotjar, CrazyEgg, Mouseflow), but in this case we’re going to refer to CrazyEgg, one of the tools we use and recommend to our clients.
 CrazyEgg is affordable, easy to implement, and simple to use.
-All you have to do is add CrazyEgg’s tracking code to the footer of your website, and then set up which URLs or specific landing pages you would like to have tracked.
+All you have to do is follow the installation instructions depending on the platform you are on, although you can always utilize Google Tag Manager as well.

 Site administrators have the ability to visually analyze CrazyEgg data in a variety of different ways: heatmap, scroll map, confetti, overlay, and list.
 The most useful (in our opinion) views are the heatmap, scroll map, and confetti views.
-We will go over the pros and cons of each, and give you an inside look of the tools in action.
+We will go over the details and insights each view provides and how that can look visually.

 heat map home page heat map home page